vespa-engine/documentation/en/performance/practical-search-performance-guide.md

 </div>

 In this case - the query terms searching the default fieldset will restrict the number of documents that needs to be scanned for the tags constraint.
+This query is automatically optimized by the Vespa query planner.

-#### Searching attribute fields using fast-search
+### Searching attribute fields using fast-search
 As we have seen in the previous section, fields with `attribute` does per default does not build any [inverted index](https://en.wikipedia.org/wiki/Inverted_index) data structures.
 We can modify the tags field and add `attribute:fast-search` which will add inverted index structures for the attribute as well: